 Whippets are calm, affectionate, and playful.
 They’re curious about their surroundings and get into everything.

-However, they do like to cuddle up on the couch with you too.
+However, they also like to cuddle up on the couch with you.
 They tend to be slightly more confident than Italian greyhounds.

 Whippets are easy-going inside the home and will entertain themselves when left to their own devices, providing they’re not left entirely alone for prolonged periods.